 Energy efficiency is increasingly important in enterprise and data center environments, and it adds another set of tradeoffs to the mix of configuration options.

-Windows Server 2016 is optimized for excellent energy efficiency with minimum performance impact across a wide range of customer workloads.
-Processor Power Management (PPM) Tuning for the Windows Server Balanced Power Plan describes the workloads used for tuning the default parameters in Windows Server 2016, and provides suggestions for customized tunings.
+When managing servers, it's important to ensure that they are running as efficiently as possible while meeting the performance needs of their workloads.
+Windows Server is optimized for excellent energy efficiency with minimum performance impact across a wide range of customer workloads.
+Processor Power Management (PPM) Tuning for the Windows Server Balanced Power Plan describes the workloads used for tuning the default parameters in multiple Windows Server versions, and provides suggestions for customized tunings.

 This section expands on energy-efficiency tradeoffs to help you make informed decisions if you need to adjust the default power settings on your server.
-However, the majority of server hardware and workloads should not require administrator power tuning when running Windows Server 2016.
+However, the majority of server hardware and workloads should not require administrator power tuning when running Windows Server.